|Blade Length||180 mm|

 About the shape - Santoku means 'Three Virtues' or 'To solve Three Problems'.
 The three virtues are meat, fish and vegetables, or slicing, dicing and mincing depending on your interpretation.
 This means that the Santoku is an all-around knife, suitable for the amateur home cook and the professional chef alike.
 The heigh means good clearance for big hands, while the relatively short blade can be wielded by anyone.

-About Hinokuni Sakai - Yukihiro Sakai-san was apprenticed under Nishida-san in Kumamoto, who strictly forge-weld steels in house.
-Sakai-san has learnt everything from Nishida-san and continues to do like his sensen.
+About Hinokuni Sakai - Yukihiro Sakai-san was apprenticed under Nishida-san in Kumamoto, a staunch traditionalist who strictly forge-welds his steel in-house.
+Sakai-san has learned everything from Nishida-san and continues the traditions of his sensei.
 Sakai-san recently started his own workshop in Kumamoto making his own knives.

-Now he forge-welds everything in house, from hard carbon steel clad with soft steel.
-The Shirogami #1 steel used in these knives is forge-welded in house by Sakai-san.
+Now he forge-welds everything in house, from hard carbon steel clad with soft steel, and the Shirogami #1 steel used in these knives is forge-welded in house by Sakai-san.
 This is a very traditional steel that can achieve incredible sharpness and has great edge retention, a favourite of more traditional blacksmiths.

 A NOTE ABOUT RUST

 Carbon steel is an awesome material to make knives out of.
 It’s easy to get sharp and stays sharp a very long time.
 But this comes with a trade-off; It will rust if you let it.
 To avoid “bad” rust (orange rust) Wipe the knife dry with a dry cloth after use.
 Over time, the blade will begin to protect itself with an oxide layer (grey to dark grey “good” rust), this will slow the reaction time but not inhibit the rust entirely.
 Maintain the good habit of drying off your knife.